artificialsolutions/tie-api-example-twitter/README.md

 Sample web app and helper scripts to get started with Twitter's premium Account Activity API (All Activities).
 Written in Node.js.
 Full documentation for this API can be found on developer.twitter.com [here](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/overview).

-This Node.js connector acts as a middleware between Teneo bots and Twitter users to implement communication via DM messages.
+This Node.js connector acts as a middleware that implements communication via Direct Messages between a Teneo bot and Twitter users.
 Communication with persisting state and conversational position.
-The connector uses Twitter's [Account Activity API](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/overview) to detect new Tweet and DM events, without quickly exhausting Twitter's Rate Limit.
+The connector uses Twitter's [Account Activity API](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/overview) to detect and react to new DM events, without quickly exhausting Twitter's Rate Limit.

 ## Prerequisites